Author: Ian Britz

 In this article, we'll use the Models we created to generate Forms.
 A Form is used to show data from the Model.
 Forms can be set to read-only for reporting, or can be used to input and capture data.
 A Form in Kepion is composed of four sections: Rows, Columns, Filters, and Data.
 The Rows, Columns, and Filters are driven directly by the Dimensions, while the Data exists as the intersections between them.

-Step 2.
-Name the Form Cost of Goods.
+Name the Form Assumptions.

-Step 4.
 Let's first click the edit icon and open the LAYOUT tab.
 Here we can define which Dimensions to apply to the Rows, Columns, and Filters.
-Let's put Product on the Row, Months on the Column, and Scenario, Metric, and Fiscal Year on the Filter.
-Note that we're using the Time Dimension twice here.
+Let's put Product on the rows, Months on the columns, and Scenario, Metric, and Fiscal Year on the Filters.

-- Single - Brings in just the selected Member
+- Single - Brings in just the selected Member.

-- All - Brings in all Members of the Hierarchy below the selected Member
+- All - Brings in all Members of the Hierarchy below the selected Member.

-- Children - Brings in all the Members on the next level of the Hierarchy
+- Children - Brings in all the Members on the next level of the Hierarchy.

-- Leaves - Brings in all the Members on the lowest level of the Hierarchy
+- Leaves - Brings in all the Members on the lowest level of the Hierarchy.

 Tip: For more information on the other Filter options here, check out this article.